John Connolly (FBI agent): Murder trial, conviction, and sentencing

 Connolly served his time in FCI Butner Low facility at the Federal Correctional Complex, Butner, North Carolina.
 He was released from federal custody on June 28, 2011, and was transferred to a Florida state prison to serve his 40-year state sentence.
 Connolly has stated that he had nothing to do with the Callahan murder.
 With Bulger's capture on June 24, 2011, Connolly's attorney said his client would appeal if Bulger corroborated Connolly's claim of innocence.

 On May 28, 2014, Connolly's murder conviction was overturned by a panel of Florida's Third District Court of Appeal by a vote of 2–1.
 The panel held that since Connolly did not "carry or discharge the gun that was used to kill John Callahan in South Florida", it was not appropriate to convict him of murder.
 On July 29, 2015, the full court en banc reinstated Connolly's murder conviction by a vote of 6–4, finding that the conviction was legally proper, even though he was on Cape Cod when Martorano killed Callahan.
 Judge Leslie B. Rothenberg, who had been the lone vote for conviction in the earlier hearing, wrote, "It now no longer matters whether the defendant hired (procured) a hit man, turned to his mob friends to murder Callahan, served as a lookout, provided the gun, or pulled the trigger himself, he is a principal in the first degree."
 Under Florida sentencing guidelines, Connolly was required to serve at least one-third of his sentence before becoming eligible for parole.

 Connolly was paroled from prison in Florida in 2021 without objection from Callahan's widow after prison officials learned he was gravely ill with melanoma and diabetes and possibly had only another year to live.
 He returned to Massachusetts, but will remain under supervision until 2047.
 Despite his convictions, Connolly retained and continues to receive pension benefits, since federal employees only lose their pension if convicted of espionage or treason.

 Personal life

 Connolly's first wife, Marianne Lockary, was his childhood sweetheart whom he married as he neared graduation from Suffolk University Law School.
 In January 1982, he and Lockary, who cited an "irretrievable breakdown" of their marriage after a four-year separation, divorced.
 In 1988, Connolly married Elizabeth L. Moore, a court stenographer who worked at the FBI headquarters at Government Center, Boston.

 Connolly had no children with his first wife but fathered three sons with his second wife, Elizabeth.
 His sister-in-law Mary Ann Moore is married to Arthur Gianelli.
-Gianelli and Connolly purchased adjoining properties in Lynnfield, Massachusetts, from Rocco Botta, a reputed Mafia extortionist.
+Gianelli and Connolly purchased adjoining properties in Lynnfield, Massachusetts.
 Their adjacent homes were built by Thomas F. Tuffo, the real estate partner of Kevin P. O'Neil, who the FBI claimed was a long-time money launderer and enforcer for Bulger and Flemmi.